How to Stop Spending Money

 1. Discover your spending triggers.

-If you’re a natural spender, or if you find yourself spending more during certain key moments in life, figure out those triggers.
-Does stress, your mood, or boredom tempt you to spend?
+If you’re a natural spender, or if you find yourself spending more during certain key moments in life, figure out what those triggers are.
+Does stress, your mood or boredom tempt you to spend?
 Do you see others with something and want to keep up?
 Do you mindlessly online shop from apps on your phone?
 Do you buy things just because they’re a good deal or on sale?
 (Pro tip: If you don’t need it, then it’s not a good deal.
-No matter what “percent off” it is.)
+No matter what percent off it is.)

-And if you feel the need to keep up with others, remember that they’re probably looking at you and wishing they had something you own—like that bag of sour gummy worms or your awesome attitude or your money skills.
+And if you feel the need to keep up with others, remember that they’re probably looking at you and wishing they had something you own.
+Also, when you play the comparison game, nobody wins.

 2. Avoid temptation: Don’t go shopping.